AYYAZmayo/Sign-off-Timing-Analysis---Basics-to-advanced-workshop/README.md

 set_max_delay<br />
 set_min_delay<br />
 ## Clocks
 For STA anaylysis clcoks are defined with help of creat_clock command.
 This takes some extra flags that defines further attributes of the clock e.g -period is used define the clock period, -waveform is used to define the rise and falling edges of the clock as shwon in the belwo figure.
 Here, period of the clock is 10 ns, and -waveform{2 4} represents that first rising edge will occur at 2 ns and first falling edge will occur at 4 ns.
 And in the same way clock goes on.
-Here {c1 ck} are representing the port or with of the design on this clock will attach.
+Here {c1 ck} are representing the port or wire of the design on this clock will attach.
+If no port/wire is defined then a virtual clock is defined which connected to the design clock ports.

 ![day1 16](https://user-images.githubusercontent.com/43933912/219875735-c3db3d81-512f-4fa3-ba62-5e0f62ae2809.png)